Fixposition CAN frame

 The Fixposition CAN frame is not a CANSTR message.
 See Section 5.4.3 of the Integration Manual for more information on their differences.

-A generic speed input CAN message as specified in fixposition-can-frame.[xlsx,pdf] can be used similarly to the generic I/O port wheelspeed input.
-It can support one, two or four wheels (or differential wheelspeed) sensors.
+A generic speed input CAN message as specified in the Excel or PDF file “fixposition-can-frame-new” (see bottom of this page) can be used similarly to the generic I/O port wheelspeed input.
+It can support one, two, or four wheels (or differential wheelspeed) sensors.

 This CAN frame should be sent by the user at regular intervals.
 The input rate must be at most 50 Hz.
 The latency (from taking the measurement on the wheel to broadcasting it on the CAN bus) must be as low as possible.
 Increased, and in particular, irregular, latency degrades the VRTK performance.